 - Applications are invited from those with a doctorate who submitted their doctoral thesis for viva voce examination not more than four years prior to the application closing date.
-Hence those who formally submitted their doctoral thesis for viva voce examination before 2 March 2013 are not eligible unless they have since had a career break.
+Hence those who formally submitted their doctoral thesis for viva voce examination before 1 March 2014 are not eligible unless they have since had a career break.
 Those wishing to make a case for a career break should present the case for interruption by a period of maternity leave, family commitments, illness, or other exceptional circumstances.
 Please note that time spent working outside academia does not qualify as a career break.

 - Applicants must either hold a degree from a UK higher education institution at the time of taking up the Fellowship or at the time of the application deadline must hold an academic position in the UK (e.g. fixed-term lectureship, fellowship) for which the contract duration at the time of appointment was no less than 9 months.
 The intention is to support the career development of those building an academic career within the UK.

 - Candidates who have been, or are currently a Principal Investigator on a 3-year post-doctoral research project, or have held or currently hold a comparable 3-year post-doctoral position to pursue their own research are not eligible to apply.